Baviaans to Bay – 157km over 10 days (8 days’ hiking)

 We enjoy the early morning trail again through the kloofs around the Ragels River, before we tackle the Moordenaarskloof – by now nothing to fear!
-We continue through the Posberg Kloof to Nguniland Accommodation on the outskirts of Kareedouw.
+We continue on the Pospad (Mail Trail) to Nguniland Accommodation on the outskirts of Kareedouw.

 You will explore the coastline between Oyster Bay and Thysbaai, an out and back trail.
 At Thysfontein, a little beach with a holiday cottage, you might find spoor of the cape clawless otter.
 The trail continues past a rock gully, where if it is low tide, you can see circular rock walls in the water – it is ancient Koi-San fish traps, more than 2 000 years old.

 The hike starts through a beautiful section of coastal forest and coastal thicket until you reach the shoreline.
 Enjoy walking through this special landscape, filled with bird calls, and keep your eyes open for grey duiker, mongoose, porcupine quills, bushbuck or caracal (watch out for puffies!).
 Look for otters in the rock pools and keep your eyes open for Oystercatchers, Kelp Gulls, Terns, and Turnstones.

 You will pass Mostertshoek, and walk along the Wild Side – so named for the untamed sea that crashes onto the rocks in spectacular fashion the length of the trail.
 You will see the second largest blow hole in SA, an unknown grave, the remains of the HMS Osprey that ran onto the rocks in 1867, as well as the Cape Recife (1029) before we end the hike at the Cape St Francis Resort.
 You will enjoy a canal cruise before dinner.

-The hike starts at the Resort and follows the footpaths via Shark Point to Port St Francis, where your will enjoy a calamari tasting.
-You will hike past Bruce’s Beauties to the Granny’s Pool, where you will get to the end of your 137km journey!
+The hike starts at the Resort and follows the footpaths via Shark Point to Port St Francis, where your will enjoy a calamari tasting and light lunch, before you hike back to the Resort.

 It will be possible to catch a late afternoon flight on day 10.
 The hike is fully inclusive, and you are accompanied by the owner at all times.